Schwarzschild Instanton in Emergent Gravity: Geometric Analysis

 The equation (\ref{r-scalar}) immediately leads to the conclusion that a four-manifold emergent from pure symplectic gauge fields (without source terms) can have a vanishing Ricci scalar if and only if (see eqn. (\ref{sdc1}) and (\ref{sdc2}) and its derivation)

 that is similar to the self-duality equation.
-When the relation (\ref{scalar-dual}) is obeyed, the second energy-momentum tensor $8\pi G T_{ab}^{(L)}$ (\ref{emt-liouville}) identically vanishes which confirms that the space of a Euclidean Schwarzschild blackhole is complete vacuum with no matter present.
+When the relation (\ref{scalar-dual}) is obeyed, the second energy- momentum tensor $8\pi G T_{ab}^{(L)}$ (\ref{emt-liouville}) identically vanishes which confirms that the space of a Euclidean Schwarzschild solution is complete vacuum with no matter present.

-\section{Topological Invariants}
+\subsection{Topological Invariants}

 In gravity topology can play a role at various levels.
 At the macroscopic level one may consider multiplying corrected universes and wormholes, whilst at the microscopic Planck scale spacetime topology may subject to quantum fluctuations; in analogy with others QFTs like sigma models and Yang-Mills theories, it is expected that the quantum tunneling process between different topologies are dominated by finite-action solutions of Euclidean gravity, the gravitational instantons.